uktrade/platform-tools/README.md

 Run `poetry run pytest` in the root directory to run all tests.

+Or, run `poetry run tox` in the root directory to run all tests for multiple Python versions.
+See the [`tox` configuration file](tox.ini).

 ## Migration

 See [GOV.UK PaaS to DBT PaaS Migration](https://github.com/uktrade/platform-documentation/blob/main/gov-pass-to-copiltot-migration/README.md).